 Luckily and by a miracle, I fell pregnant a month later and when Gabriele, my first son, arrived, I felt my grandfather could rest in peace.

-The first time I looked at Gabriele I felt he was different, he seemed much wiser then every other child I had been exposed to.
+The first time I looked at Gabriele I felt he was different, he seemed much wiser and awake then every other child I had been exposed to.

 I was so scared!
 Would I be enough for this task?